Aquaculture in the United Kingdom: Overview

 Historically in the United Kingdom, as in other European nations, the keeping of fish in ponds for use as food dates back centuries, possibly as far as the 13th century.
-A fish pond was a way of keeping a steady supply of food through the winter, and most Medieval and monastic houses and castles had a fish pond stocked with carp, pike and bream.
+A fish pond was a way of keeping a steady supply of food through the winter, and most medieval and monastic houses and castles had a fish pond stocked with carp, pike and bream.
 Some were vastly under-utilised and the efforts of keeping fish was to serve up only on special occasions, especially in monastic houses, when freshwater fish would be avoided at Lent.
 During the 19th century, as fresh sea fish could be brought from ports to inland locations by the railways, the stocking, breeding and farming of fresh fish declined, unlike eastern European nations where the carp is still a 'table fish'.

 The aquaculture industry in the United Kingdom is dominated by the farming of Atlantic salmon (mariculture), which is concentrated in the shoreline waters around Scotland.
-Smaller aquaculture business include seaweed farming in Yorkshire and Cornwall and a shellfish industry in Wales.
+Smaller aquaculture business include seaweed farming in Yorkshire and Cornwall and the shellfish industry in Wales.
 Salmon farming in Scotland started production in the early 1970s and the number of companies increased exponentially.
 Even though the number of farming sites have been increasing, the number of different companies has decreased; in 1995 62 companies operated 162 sites between them, by 2016, 254 sites were in operation overseen by just 16 companies.
 By 2019, only 12 businesses were in operation at what was described as "226 active sites".
 The tonnage of salmon production from Scotland in 2017 was 189,707 tonne, which makes Scotland the third largest producer behind Norway and Chile.
 However, concerns with the detrimental effects of fish farming on the fish themselves, the wild fish and the immediate environment that they habit and cohabit, has led to some criticism from wildlife groups and academics.

 99% of finfish production is from Scotland, whilst 47% of shellfish production comes from England and Wales.
 The Centre for Environment, Fisheries and Aquaculture Science (CEFAS), has over 500 business registered in England and Wales for finfish aquaculture, though most of these are breeders of fish for ponds and indoor tanks.
 Producers can apply to become members of the BAP (Best Aquaculture Practice), which guarantees responsibility and certification for every step in the production chain.

 The second largest aquaculture market in terms of tonnage is the shellfish market, mostly mussels, but also oysters and scallops.
 The abalone Haliotis tuberculata, known as green ormer in the UK, is increasing possible to be farmed in the coastal waters of the southern half of the United Kingdom due to global warming, and some trials have taken place on the south west coast.
 The ormer does not suffer the effects of pollutants, and more importantly, does not store toxins in its flesh unlike other bivalve creatures.